OUR STUDENT ADVISORY COUNCIL

 CAP's student advisors are active members of our I Heart College Program who wish to support their home community in meaningful ways through advising CAP's staff and board, helping them to be responsive to student needs, and by providing insight, expertise, and mentorship to younger CAP students as they navigate the college readiness process.
 They are all leaders who attend a variety of colleges throughout California and the country and who commit to a one-year term on the Student Advisory Council.

-Diego is a graduate of John Muir.
+Diego Obregon is a graduate of John Muir.
 While a high school student, he was an active member in his school’s newspaper, where he was the editor in chief for the 2015 - 2016 school year.
 He also participated in competitive swimming for four years and was a student ambassador for the 2016 Tournament of Roses.
-Diego now attends UCLA and hopes to major in English.
-While attending college, he hopes to become involved in UCLA’s student media and join the Bruin Swim Club.
-In his spare time, Diego enjoys kayaking, watching TV shows on Netflix, and listening to music.
+Diego is currently a sophomore at UCLA and is majoring in English.
+When he’s not studying or working as a lifeguard, Diego enjoys kayaking, watching TV shows on Netflix, and listening to music.
 Diego first became involved with CAP by participating in their SAT prep course during his junior year of high school.
-He then became a regular attendee of CAP’s after-school drop-in program so he could receive help with his college apps.
-Diego is excited to be on CAP’s student council because he wants to be a resource for his peers who may need help applying for college.
+He then became a regular attendee of CAP’s after-school drop-in program so he could receive help with his college applications.
+Diego is excited to be returning to CAP’s Alumni Advisory Council because he wants to be a resource for his peers who may need help applying for college.

 Michael OconStanford University

-Julia graduated from Blair High School (go Vikings!) in 2016 with an International Baccalaureate Diploma and is attending Johns Hopkins University (go Hop!).
-She plans to major in behavioral biology and will hopefully double major in bioethics and visual art.
-Aside from her academics, Julia plans to join the wind ensemble, conduct research, and participate in various clubs.
-After getting her Bachelor's, Julia hopes to attend medical school.
+Julia graduated from Blair High School (go Vikings!) in 2016 with an International Baccalaureate Diploma and is studying Behavioral Biology and Visual Art at Johns Hopkins University (go Hop!).
+She is involved in behavioral science research, cultural and community service clubs, wind ensemble, and has a work study job.
+After getting her Bachelor's, Julia hopes to attend medical school and be able to help people in third world countries..
 She was first introduced to CAP through SAT workshops, and CAP has helped her ever since with college applications, resumes, and more.
-Julia is excited to serve on the Student Advisory Council because it is a way to give back after CAP helped her get into her dream school.
+Julia is excited to serve on the Student Advisory Council because she loves CAP and helping other students succeed.

 Dana ZambranaSan Diego State University